lex-node/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?

-to allow use of additional elements beyond those provided by the DOM
+to allow use of additional methods beyond those provided by the DOM

 5. What is a component?